-Feedback from stakeholders - assessed by administration of a survey with measures that align to the CCL: Connecticut School Leadership Standards - is 10% of an administrator's summative rating.
+Feedback from stakeholders - assessed by administration of a survey with measures that align to the CCL: Connecticut School Leadership Standards - is $10^{\%}$ of an administrator's summative rating.

 For each administrative role, the stakeholders surveyed should be those in the best position to provide meaningful feedback.
-The Guidelines for Educator Evaluation require that for school-based administrators, stakeholders solicited for feedback must include teachers and parents, but may include other stakeholders (e.g., other staff, community members, students, etc.).
-PDECs can explore expanding the requirement of feedback from teachers and parents to include other stakeholders such as LEAs, other state or placing agencies, as well as the individual students.
-For some students, feedback may be provided by a surrogate parent, a foster parent, or a Department of Children and Families case worker.
+For school-based administrators, stakeholders solicited for feedback must include teachers and parents, but may include other stakeholders (e.g., other staff, community members, students, etc.).
 If surveyed populations include students, they can provide valuable input on school practices and climate for inclusion in evaluation of school-based administrative roles.